jakkemper/oTreeS4/index.md

-## oTreeS4 - The oTree Seminar Series in Social Science
+## OTREE S4 - The oTree Seminar Series in Social Science

 We are a group of social scientists working with the open source research platform oTree.